Thursday Night Football Odds and Lines

-The New York Jets get the TNF treatment in Week 9 for a date with the Indianapolis Colts.
-Here’s how the team fared the last three times out on TNF.
+The New York Jets get the TNF treatment in Week 16 when they host the Tennessee Titans.
+Here’s how the team fared the last four times out on TNF.

 - Oct.
 1, 2020 — Denver Broncos at Jets, Broncos 37-28

 - Dec.
 12, 2019 — Jets at Baltimore Ravens, Ravens 42-21

 - Sept.
 20, 2018 — Jets at Cleveland Browns, Browns 21-17